-Do post-election economic developments have implications for monetary policy?
-Any significant shift in the fundamental factors underlying the economic outlook is likely to have monetary policy consequences.
 While there is currently tremendous uncertainty around the shape and size of any federal policy initiatives, the direction of the effect on monetary policy seems pretty clear.
 Pursuing our congressionally mandated objectives for price stability and employment means that, all other things equal, greater fiscal stimulus implies higher interest rates than would otherwise be warranted.
-Otherwise, inflation pressures are likely to become elevated, as we saw in response to expanded fiscal deficits in the late 1960s.
+Otherwise, inflation pressures are likely to become elevated, as we saw in response to expanded fiscal deficits in the second half of the 1960s.

-Some would argue that changes in regulatory policy could improve economic efficiency and expand the potential supply of goods and services over time, thereby easing resource pressures and reducing the need for higher policy rates.
-It's worth pointing out, however, that such effects are likely to unfold gradually over time.
-Moreover, to the extent they raise our economy's underlying real growth rate, they will also increase the trend real interest rate to which rates must converge over time (in the absence of shocks).
-More rapid productivity growth generally implies higher real interest rates, all else held constant.
+Some would argue that changes in regulatory policy might improve economic efficiency and expand the potential supply of goods and services over time, thereby easing resource pressures and reducing the need for higher policy rates.
+It's worth pointing out, however, that such effects are likely to unfold only gradually over time.
+Moreover, to the extent they raise our economy's underlying real growth rate, they will also increase the trend real interest rate to which rates must converge over time (in the absence of shocks).6 More rapid productivity growth generally implies higher real interest rates, all else held constant.

 The economic projections that FOMC participants submitted prior to the December meeting show a slight uptick in the median projected path for the target range for the federal funds rate, relative to submissions prior to the September meeting.
 (Participants are called upon to submit projections for every other meeting, under the assumption of "appropriate monetary policy.")
 While a more stimulative fiscal policy outlook may have contributed to the uptick, the first since target rate projections began being released in 2012, several other factors could well have been relevant.
 For one, improvement in measures of inflation compensation were underway well before the election, and realized inflation has come in a bit firmer than many analysts had projected earlier in the year.
-In addition, while real GDP growth was depressed early in 2016 by temporary factors that were expected to fade, confirmation did not emerge until the arrival of third-quarter data.
+In addition, while real GDP growth was depressed early in 2016 by temporary factors that were expected to fade, solid confirmation did not emerge until the arrival of third-quarter data.
 And finally, employment growth has not decelerated in 2016 as much as some forecasters had projected.

-More broadly, I have been arguing for some time that the Fed's interest rate target is exceptionally low and that upward adjustment is needed.
-I have based that in part on the behavior of benchmarks that capture the historical behavior of interest rates - that is, how policy rates respond to inflation and employment - during times when monetary policy has been relatively effective.
+More broadly, I have been arguing for some time that the Fed's interest rate target is exceptionally low and that upward adjustment is needed.7 I have based that in part on the behavior of benchmarks that capture the historical behavior of interest rates - that is, how policy rates respond to inflation and employment - during times when monetary policy has been relatively effective.
 These benchmarks, often referred to as "policy rules," come in slightly different formulations and are useful for assessing the stance of monetary policy.
-At this point, with unemployment at or below levels corresponding to maximum sustainable employment and with inflation very close to our announced target of 2 percent, almost all benchmarks recommend higher interest rates, in most cases substantially higher rates.
+Currently, almost all of these benchmarks recommend higher interest rates, in most cases substantially higher rates.
+Some have made the case for versions whose current recommendations lie at the lower end of the range of plausible alternatives and thus align with the current low level of our policy rates.8 That case is not without merit, but there are risks associated with placing too much weight on any one estimate.
+Taking the range of plausible alternatives into account, my view is that, with unemployment at or below levels corresponding to maximum sustainable employment and with inflation very close to our announced target of 2 percent, significantly higher rates are warranted.